Information on support available for individuals and households in Torbay as a result of Coronavirus

 If you still need help during the current lockdown and can't find what you want in the links above then complete the online form.

-Please be vigilant to ensure that no-one is targeted or discriminated against as a result of the coronavirus infection.
+Please be vigilant to ensure that no-one is targeted or discriminated against as a result of the COVID-19 infection.

 The Department for Work and Pensions (DWP) has launched a new website which provides clear, factual information on employment and benefits support with advice on housing, furlough, sick pay and self-employment, alongside advice and FAQs for employers, those already claiming and those making a new claim.